chris-stephens/cryptominer/index.md

 ### Build Process

 #### Power On & BIOS Settings
 Once you have all the parts, it's time to put it together.
 If you aren't familiar with building a computer, do some quick research online or on Youtube.
-Once everything is assembled, it's time to install the OS.
 Keep in mind that some BIOS will not allow your onboard GPU to function with an add-on PCIe GPU installed, so if there is no output to your monitor be sure to use the add-on GPU (you can fine-tune the preference in the BIOS settings).
 You will also want to configure the BIOS options to power on the system after an outage.
 This will ensure that mining continues even if you are not around to start it up.

 #### OS Selection
 I would suggest going with a Windows OS for a mining machine, as the driver support is typically better than Linux.
 Unfortunately, the downfall is that Windows 10 is bundled with a bunch of extra components.
 You could try using Microsoft Server 2012 R2 or 2016, but I haven't tested that out yet.  **Make sure the OS is 64-bit.**